Christianity steps into power vacuum

 Christian superiority

 The new religion rapidly took the next step and simply hijacked the Jewish concept of the ’chosen people’ and from that time onward they proclaimed themselves as ‘God’s chosen people’.
-Until that time the often prosecuted Christians has showed themselves tolerant towards other religions and sects and it had distinct anti-authoritarian elements.
-However, once ‘in power’ that rapidly changed and they rapidly became an aggressive and rather militant religion with little tolerance for any body who would not follow the religion to the letter of the word as proclaimed by the pope or the emperor.
-Religious differences could easily see a convicted victim condemned to the death penalty.
-This set the scene for the supremacy of the Catholic Church, often through shear terror as we will see during the reign of Charlemagne and later on the Inquisition.
+Until that time the often prosecuted Christians had showed themselves to be tolerant towards other religions and sects and it had distinct anti-authoritarian elements.
+However, once ‘in power’ that rapidly changed and they became an aggressive and rather militant religion with little tolerance for anybody who would not follow the religion to the letter of the word as proclaimed by the pope or the emperor – the angry God of the Jews had very little time for people who would make mistakes as was also very clear in many of the Bible stories.

 This militant aspect of this faith also allowed for a unified political system that started to evolve in Europe, especially under Charlemagne in the late 8th century.
-He adopted the concept of ‘temple destruction’ and under his regime missionaries such as Willibrord and Boniface destructed the page temples of the Germanic tribes.
+He adopted the concept of ‘temple destruction’ and under his regime missionaries such as Willibrord and Boniface destructed the pagan temples of the Germanic tribes.
 The Teutonic Order maintained that practice along the Baltic to well into the 13th century.

 At the Council of Nicaea the Church official took over the Roman administrative system.
 Emperor Constantine organised the Council along the lines of the Roman Senate.
 It was also from this event that Church Councils became the institutions where creeds and canons were approved or disapproved, a tradition that has continues ever since.
 The word canon comes from the Greek word for reed; this was used by them as a measure stick.
 The Canon therefore is a measure, guideline.